About Buying Property in Hungary

 Loans & Mortgages

-- Financing the purchase of the property may take several forms depending
+- Financing the purchase of the property in Hungary may take several

-on the circumstances.
+forms depending on the circumstances.
 For example: 1.
-A first (or second) mortgage on
+A first (or second)

-your existing UK property 2.
-A mortgage on the Hungarian property from
+mortgage on your existing UK property 2.
+A mortgage on the Hungarian

 - Hungarian mortgages do not follow the same pattern as UK mortgages